 Volunteer in South Africa

-Apartheid has scarred this beautiful country, and many, many South Africans need help badly.
-IFRE’s projects focus on smaller towns, rather than the big cities, because it is in these rural areas that the extreme division between rich and poor is most evident.
+Apartheid has scarred this beautiful country, and many South Africans need help badly.
+IFRE’s volunteer projects in South Africa focus on smaller towns, rather than the big cities, because it is in these rural areas that the extreme division between rich and poor is most evident.
 Volunteers have an enormous impact on these vulnerable South Africans undergoing crushing poverty and desperate health problems.
 As a volunteer, you can work with the orphanage project, join the healthcare project, teach English, or participate in the physical education project.

 Volunteer Work Projects and Locations

 IFRE invites volunteers to explore the intriguing country of South Africa while helping its children and adults through projects focused on improving daily life, educating about health issues and reaching out to communities with grassroots development projects.
-Ongoing programs in South Africa include:

 One very important aspect of our volunteer programs is our orientation program because it helps the volunteer to prepare for the different cultures and communities and the do and don'ts.
 This must be seen as a crucial part of being a successful volunteer!

 Volunteer Program Fees & Dates:

 Most programs are available year-round.
 We recommend volunteers begin their placements on a Monday, scheduling their arrival and departure on the weekends.
 However, due to flight availability, particularly traveling internationally, start dates are flexible.